anders94/postgres-evm/README.md

 1. **EVM Runner**: The main application that provides the RPC interface and executes EVM transactions
 2. **Block Producer**: A separate application that creates blocks by collecting pending transactions
+3. **Admin CLI**: A command-line utility for administrative tasks, such as minting and burning ETH

 ## Architecture